johanbook/haarwvl/architecture.md

 displays the image (use matplotlib plot?)

 # Test (Johan)
-Some code that loads an image, displays it, compressses it, displays and saves it, uncompresses, displays and saves it
+Some code that loads an image, displays it, compressses it, displays and saves it, uncompresses, displays and saves it.
+Should measure performance of transformations with and without matrix multiplication.